Logo

 Sustainability

-1. Infrastructure augmentation will ensure project sustainability.
+Infrastructure augmentation ensures project sustainability.
 Upgraded labs will support new NSQF courses in relevant domains.
-Additionally, the Job Readiness Assessment Program and skill examination labs will continue to be used for recruitment examinations and future training initiatives.
+The Job Readiness Assessment Program and skill examination labs will continue to be used for recruitment examinations and future training initiatives — creating a self-sustaining ecosystem for youth empowerment in J&K and Ladakh.